wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 -----

 ### NO_WEBSERVERS
+(I realised that if English is not your first language my naming convention NO_ might be confusing because it looks like no (as in none).
+So, please note: the abbreviation "no." (from Latin numero) always refers to quantity or indicates "number" or number of so NO_WEBSERVERS expands to "number of webservers")

 This will set the number of webservers to deploy by default.
 If you set this to 3, for example, then 3 webservers will be spun up by default